renatoGarcia/icecream-cpp/README.md

     ic| v0: [10, 20, 30]

+Although lazily printing one item at a time, instead of the whole range at once.
+The [`IC_V`](#range-views-pipeline) function is printing a range too.

 ##### Range format string

 The accepted formatting string to a range type is a combination of both a range formatting